iqm15/SUREOMT/README.md

 devtools::install("OnlineSuperUnif")
 ```
 The main/ folder contains the scripts for the experiments,
-either on simulated data or on real data (see the README in it).
+either on simulated data or for the application on real data (see the README in it).
 Parameters of the experiments are set using .json files contained in the config/ folder.
 The current parameters are the ones used for the figures provided in the paper.
 Running the experiments in the main/ folder will provide Figures 6, to 13, 16, and 17 in the figures/ folder and the associated data in the data/ folder.
 To launch the experiments type in a terminal
 ```
-bash launch_fwerxp.sh
+bash launch_simuxp.sh
-bash launch_mfdrxp.sh
+bash launch_applixp.sh
 ```
+Note that the experiments on simulated data use CPU parallelization.
+The experiments on real data take some time to run, the package will be improved to contain a faster implementation of our methods.
 Finally, in the figures/ folder and the corresponding folder in it, we provide Rmds to reproduce Figures 1, 2, 3, 4, 14, and 15.